Developmental Language Disorder (DLD): Complete Guide

 🗣️ Resources to support DLD

-Visual aids, language exercises, adapted tools
+Visual supports, language exercises, adapted tools

-Access tools →
+Access the tools →

 Definition and diagnostic criteria